gini/gini-mobile-android/health-sdk/sdk/src/doc/source/setup.rst

 register one of your activities to respond to a deep link scheme known by the Gini Pay API.

 You should already have a scheme and host from us.
 Please contact us in case you don't have them.

+TODO: update scheme once we updated it on the backend for the gini-mobile-test client id

 The following is an example for the deep link ``ginipay-business://payment-requester``: